flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

 # Preparing the MCDU

-This guide will help you prepare the MCDU in the A32NX for your departure.
+This guide will help you prepare the Flight Management System in the A380X for your departure.
 It includes a simple route that you can use to follow along easily and replicate in the simulator.

 !!! warning "Disclaimer"
-    The level of detail in this guide is meant to provide a FlyByWire A320neo beginner the ability to adequately program the MCDU to conduct and complete a flight.
+    The level of detail in this guide is meant to teach an Airbus A380 beginner to start the aircraft correctly.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

-    You will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
-    Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists){target=new}
+    This guide simplifies the process of starting the aircraft to accomodate beginners and the fact that this is a simulation.
+More advanced sim pilots can use the [A380X SOP](../a380x-sop.md) directly.

+    When this guide refers to ATC it is referring to any Online ATC network but **NOT** the built-in ATC in the simulator as this is very unrealistic and unreliable.

 The simBrief route used in this guide:

+<p style="color:yellow; font-size:18px;">TODO: update/insert downloadable OFP</p>
+[Download simBrief OFP](../assets/beginner-guide/mcdu/sample-ofp.pdf){ .md-button }

 !!! tip "AIRAC Updates"
-    Please note, we may update this OFP and guide from occasionally to ensure it is current with the latest AIRAC provided by the simulator or external navdata.
+    Please note, we may update this OFP and guide from occasionally to ensure it is current with the latest AIRAC provided by the simulator or external nav-data.

-[Download simBrief OFP](../assets/beginner-guide/mcdu/sample-ofp.pdf){ .md-button }

 ---

 ## Prerequisites

-Below are a few Prerequisites before programming the MCDU.
+Below are a few Prerequisites before starting programming the FMS.

 Visit [Starting the Aircraft](02_cockpit-preparation) to learn more.